Manual Actions

 - Other

-To pause a request, select Actions in the top-right corner of the Wizard and then Pause Request.
+- Select Actions in the top-right corner of the Wizard and then Pause Request.

-After selecting a Pause Reason, the request will move to the Wizard Pause state and will show a banner at the top of the page which indicates the date the request was paused and the pause reason.
+- After selecting a Pause Reason, the request will move to the Wizard Pause state and will show a banner at the top of the page which indicates the date the request was paused and the pause reason.
 You can continue working through the wizard while the request is paused.

-To unpause the request, just select Resume Request on the right-hand side of this banner.
+- To unpause the request, just select Resume Request on the right-hand side of this banner.

 Close a Request